narramadan/gotchas/Git_Commands_For_Reference.md

 `git init` - Initialize new local git repository in an existing folder

 ## Working with Changes
+`git add -u` - Consider files or folders deleted to be committed with `commit` and pushed with `push` commands

 ## See Commit History